AztecProtocol/aztec-packages/noir/noir-repo/docs/docs/noir/concepts/oracles.md

 ```

 The timeout for when using an external RPC oracle resolver can be set with the `NARGO_FOREIGN_CALL_TIMEOUT` environment variable.
 This timeout is in units of milliseconds.

+Alternatively, a Noir program can be run with a mock oracle set up, which will default to answering every oracle call with a single zero-value `Field`.
+Note that this will work only for oracle calls that expect a return value of a single field element.